LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 >## Let's add a shortcut to our main window
 >1.
 Click on the gearbox in the top left corner or go to Tools -> Preferences
 >2.
-Make sure you select "Main Window" in the Preferences popup window in the left hand pane
+Select "Main Window" in the Preferences window in the left hand pane
 >3.
 In the right hand pane, select MARCSplit
 >3.
 Click Ok
 {: .checklist}